 In this post, we’ll be talking about several Bullet Journal page ideas for mental health that will make you feel a little bit better even on your worst day.

 When struggling with mental health and emotions run wild, it’s very therapeutic to organize it all into a journal.
 It helps to create a sense of control and make a first step toward working through the issues.

 I think it’s especially true if you use your Bullet Journal for mental health because just the process of creating different pages can bring you some peace and quiet.

 Here are some reasons why you should use your Bullet Journal for mental health and then, as usual, some great page ideas to get you started.

 Your Bullet Journal is a fantastic tool that can help you with anything.
 But you probably already know that from your own experience.

 I can speak for myself – it helped me to stay sane during the 2020 pandemic.
-I got stuck in the USA when the borders closed in March that year, away from everyone I know, and unclear when I’ll be able to go back home.
+I got stuck in the USA when the borders closed in March that year, away from everyone I knew, and it was unclear when I’d be able to go back home.

 Honestly, I’m not really sure how much more damaging this whole thing would be for me if I didn’t decide to take my BuJo with me on that trip.

-We’ll go through more details on why use your BuJo for mental health further down, but I just wanted to start the post from this little story.
+We’ll go through more details on why you should use your BuJo for mental health further down, but I just wanted to start the post by sharing my own personal experience.